Financial Wellness

 Stay up to date

-Many of us are stressing, scrambling, or otherwise procrastinating about filing our income taxes.
+With the end of April rapidly approaching, many of your employees are stressing, scrambling, or otherwise procrastinating about filing their income taxes.
 It’s expected.
 Like allergies at the start of spring.

 It doesn’t have to be this way.
 Taxes don’t have to be synonymous with stress.
 One issue is that many people aren’t sure about what is and is not taxable.
 This uncertainty leads to confusion, which leads to frustration and (you guessed it) procrastination.

-We will demystify four misconceptions people have about taxes.
-By the end of the blog, you’ll be able to stare down your T4 slips with a newfound confidence.
+To help reduce stress in the workplace, we’ve put together a primer to share with your team to help demystify four common tax misconceptions.
+By the end of the blog, your employees will be able to stare down their T4 slips with newfound confidence.

 There are stories about people who supposedly started earning less money, or saw a minuscule increase on their pay cheque after receiving a raise.
 The apparent reason?
 They entered a new tax bracket.